 If you acted negligently, it is a Colorado class 3 felony.
 Penalties for negligent child abuse resulting in the child’s death can include:

 When a person acts knowingly or recklessly, and child abuse results in serious bodily injury, the district attorney charges such person with a class 3 felony in Colorado.

 - A fine of $3,000-$750,000.

 If you acted with criminal negligence, however, and the child was seriously injured, it is a Colorado class 4 felony.
 Consequences of negligent felony child abuse in Colorado include:

 - A fine of $2,000-$500,000.

-- you have a prior conviction for child abuse in any state or territory of the United States,
+- you have a prior conviction for abuse of a minor in any state or territory of the United States,

 - you are in a position of trust in relation to the child, and